hhd-dev/hhd/readme.md

   - With will allow swapping configuration per game.

 *Planned Features (in that order)*:
-- Evdev device emulation
-  - No weird glyphs
-  - But partial gyro and back button support
 - Steam Deck controller emulation
   - No weird glyphs
 - TDP Plugin (Legion Go)